30 A/B Tests to Boost Your SaaS Conversion Rates

 A/B test your SaaS pricing page

-Every page on your website has one unique goal in delivering the value you offer to your customers.
+Every page on your website has a unique goal: delivering the value you offer to your customers.

-Up to now we have discussed how to deliver value on your website pages to increase your homepage micro conversions.
-The next step is to convert these micro conversions into macro conversions, by selling your product/service to the visitors.
-At this point you should consider finding the right ways to optimize your SaaS pricing page.
+So far, we have discussed how to deliver value on your website pages to increase micro-conversions on your homepage.
+The next step is to convert these micro-conversions into macro-conversions by selling your product/service to visitors.
+At this point, you should consider optimizing your SaaS pricing page.

-Each marketing and sales funnel leads to your bottom line and pricing page is the final stop before visitors become customers, and you make a revenue.
+Each marketing and sales funnel leads to your bottom line, and the pricing page is the final stop before visitors become customers and you make revenue.

 Let’s see some A/B testing opportunities you should consider.